Henry Conner: Civil War service

 His enlistment expired in August and he briefly returned to his previous job in Philadelphia.
 Mayor Henry was replaced by a Democrat in the 1861 election, however, and Conner lost his role.
 The Republican-controlled gas department in the city, however, offered him a new job, where he remained for nine months.

-In August of 1862, he resigned again in order to return to the Union Army.
+In August 1862, he resigned again in order to return to the Union Army.
 He was enrolled as a private in Company G of the 118th Pennsylvania Infantry Regiment, but was immediately promoted to sergeant as the regiment was being organized.
 The regiment mustered into service August 30 and proceeded south to Washington, D.C., where they were attached to the Army of the Potomac.

 He served in many of the significant battles of the eastern theater of the war, beginning with the Battle of Antietam, less than three weeks after they mustered into service.
 He was promoted to first sergeant in the midst of the Fredericksburg campaign in January 1863, and subsequently served at the Battle of Gettysburg.

 In January 1864, he was commissioned as second lieutenant of Company C. In that capacity, he was wounded in the face and neck at the Battle of Poplar Springs Church in the Richmond-Petersburg campaign.
 He missed only six weeks to recuperate, and, on his return, he was promoted to first lieutenant for Company H. He was designated for promotion to captain of Company E on March 28, 1865, but was severely wounded three days later in the Battle of Gravely Run.
 His right leg had to be amputated above the knee and he spent the next seven months in a hospital.